 Professor Lower brings her energy and experience as a program administrator, government advisor, scholar, and teacher in the fields of Holocaust, genocide, and human rights history and activism to the role of Center director.

 Kirsti graduated from CMC in 1997 with a degree in Human Biology-Anthropology.
 Following graduation, Kirsti worked in the biotech industry in Seattle before returning to Claremont in 2000 to join the inaugural class at Keck Graduate Institute.
 She finished her M.B.S. degree in 2002 and joined a local start-up biotech company where she worked in business development, marketing, product development, and human relations.
-In 2009, Kirsti returned to her alma mater as the Program Coordinator for the Berger Institute for Work, Family, and Children and transitioned to the Mgrublian Center for Human Rights in 2011.
+In 2009, Kirsti returned to her alma mater to work with the Berger Institute for Work, Family, and Children and transitioned to the Mgrublian Center for Human Rights in 2011.

 Student Program Assistants

 Jeremy Anderson is a freshman from Yonkers, NY planning to major in Government.
 His interest in human rights and social justice has taken him to regional and national conferences in New York and Texas, as well as trips to Rwanda and Morocco.
 As a Student Assistant, Jeremy is annotating and editing a memoir written by a survivor of the Armenian Genocide.
 He is also helping the center plan an academic trip to Armenia/Turkey.
 When he’s not working you can find him reading, listening to music, or watching television.
 Jeremy spent last summer as an intern at the New York Attorney General’s Westchester Regional Office in White Plains.